-The presence of capsaicinoids in chile peppers is an irritant, but it is common for people to experience pleasurable and even euphoriant effects from ingesting capsaicin.
-Fans of chiles attribute this to a pain-stimulated release of endorphins.
+The presence of capsaicinoids in chili peppers is an irritant, but it is common for people to experience pleasurable and even euphoriant effects from ingesting capsaicin.
+Fans of chilis attribute this to a pain-stimulated release of endorphins.
 A different reaction makes capsaicinoids useful as analgesics: applied topically, the heat of the chili gives relief to muscle pains and some forms of neuropathy.

 How the Scale Works

 The Scoville Heat Scale is a measuring tool developed by a pharmaceutical company employee named Wilbur Scoville in 1912.
 His original method was called the Scoville Organoleptic Test and used human tasters to evaluate how many parts of sugar water it takes to neutralize the heat.
 The pepper would be ground up and then mixed with the sugar water.
 The testers would taste the pepper-water mixture, and the sugar water would then be increased until the pepper was no longer hot to the taster.
 The peppers would be given a numerical value based on the number of times the dilution was added to mask the heat.
 For example, if a pepper is rated at 15,000 SHU, it took 15,000 additions of sugar water for the taster to no longer feel the burn.

 Unfortunately, this procedure was not very reliable and completely subjective.
 Nowadays, human tasters are spared, and a new process called High-Performance Liquid Chromatography (HPLC) measures the number of capsaicinoids (capsaicin) the pepper contains in parts per million.
 The American Spice Trade Association (ASTA) uses HPLC and then assigns an ASTA Pungency Unit as a measurement of the heat detected.
 These units are then converted into SHU—1 ASTA unit is equal to 15 Scoville units.